What Is a Total Loss? How Insurance Treats Totaled Cars

 In some instances, your insurance company might cover the costs to repair your car, but in other situations, your insurer might declare it a total loss.
 This can be an unsettling time, and you may not be sure what steps you should take.
 The more you understand about totaled cars and your options, the better prepared you’ll be.

 A totaled car is considered a total loss.
 This terminology is used when your vehicle is so damaged that it can’t be repaired.
-It may also be totaled when the cost to repair it outweighs your car’s value just before the damage occurred.
+It may also be totaled when the cost to repair it is more than your vehicle’s actual cash value before the damage occurred.

-When determining if your car is totaled, your insurance company will compare the cost of repairing it to its actual cash value (ACV).
+When determining if your car is a total loss, your insurance company will compare the cost of repairing it versus its actual cash value (ACV).
 Factors affecting your vehicle’s current cash value include its make, model, number of miles driven, depreciation value, safety record, and number of resellable, salvageable parts.

 Potential Unknown Damage Considerations

-Some insurance companies will declare a car totaled even when the cost to repair the vehicle is significantly less than the vehicle’s actual cash value.
+In some cases, insurance companies may declare a vehicle totaled, even when the cost of vehicle repairs is significantly less than the vehicle’s actual cash value.

-What Happens if You Owe More Than Your Car’s Value?
+If You Owe More Than Your Car’s Value

 Can You Keep Your Vehicle if it’s a Total Loss?

 Your options for insuring the vehicle may also be limited.
-You could possibly only be eligible for liability insurance on your car because some companies might refuse to provide comprehensive or collision coverage for a car with a salvage or rebuilt title.
+You might only be eligible for liability insurance on your car because some companies might refuse to provide comprehensive or collision coverage for a car with a salvage or rebuilt title.

 What Type of Insurance Covers a Totaled Car?

-- Uninsured/underinsured motorist coverage helps to protect you if you’re in an accident where another driver is at fault, but that driver doesn’t have insurance or doesn’t have enough coverage to pay for your damages.
+- Uninsured/underinsured motorist coverage helps to protect you if you’re in an accident where another driver is to blame, but that at-fault driver doesn’t have insurance or doesn’t have enough coverage to pay for your damages.